5 Secrets of an Outstanding Job Application Letter

 1. The Body of the Letter

 After writing a job application letter of introduction, it’s time for the most substantial part of your document.
 Whether it’s an application letter for teacher or an internship application letter, the structure of your body will remain the same.
-It has to give answers to at least 3 following questions:
+It has to give answers to at least 3 of the following questions:

 • Why do you think you are qualified for the applying job?